top of page

 1. Can Functional Medicine replace hormone therapy completely?

 In many cases, yes.
 Functional Medicine helps the body rebalance hormones naturally.
-However, some women may benefit from a hybrid approach in the short term.
+However, some women may benefit from a hybrid approach in the long term.

 2. Is hormone therapy safe for all women?

 No. Hormone therapy carries risks, especially for those with a history of cancer, blood clots, or heart disease.
+Bioidentical hormone therapy is typically better tolerated.
 Always consult a healthcare provider.

 3. How long does Functional Medicine take to improve hormones?